 The Gift of Teaching

-It is no small undertaking to address the church body in the form of teaching or public speaking.
+It is no small undertaking to address the church body.
 1 Corinthians 14:26 describes a church gathering when it states, “when you come together, each one has a hymn, a lesson, a revelation, a tongue, or an interpretation.
 Let all things be done for building up.”
 The context to the Biblical concept of open, participatory gatherings is the phrase, “let all things be done for building up.”
 We must take every sentence, every word before the Lord to ensure that what we address the church body with is purely out of a motive of building up.

 How can one be so sure what will build up the body and what won’t?
 One way is discernment through the Holy Spirit (1 Cor.
 2:10,14).
 In addition to this, we must know the body.
 To know the flock, one doesn’t need to be a shepherd per se, but they must at least have a shepherd's heart and know the sheep (John 10:14).

-Before the elders allow someone to be in a speaking role at Sandbox, we do our best to evaluate their life and their service within our body.
+Before the Elders allow someone to be in a speaking role at Sandbox, we do our best to evaluate their life and their service within our body.
 Speaking gifts do not qualify someone to speak before the body.
+We are in a culture where one’s gifts are elevated over their character, but we must do what Jesus said of looking at the fruit of people's lives over their gift (Matt.
+7:15-20).
 We are moved by people who have shown a history of caring and serving within our body.
 Similarly, like in an office of deacon or elder, if someone wants to serve in teaching, let them prove themselves first.